DanyelMorales/style/README.md

 Customization

 The style package can be customized by modifying the Config map to change the prefix and color of each status.
 This allows for flexible and consistent logging output.

+### License
+This package is provided as-is with no specific licensing.
+Feel free to modify and adapt it to your needs.